michaelthorne/front-end-code-guide/README.md

 <a name="html-general"></a>
 ### 3.1 General

-This is the basic structure of an HTML document:
+The basic structure of an HTML document:

 ```html
 <!doctype html>